Gijs735/streama-ansible/README.md

 # streama-ansible
-This repo will install streama with ansible and/or cloud-init.
+This repo will install streama using ansible and/or cloud-init.

 #### Included is:
 * Streama